Wallenberg Syndrome 1

 A famous elderly, retired model presents to the E.R.
 She had no neurologic defecits prior to this morning, when she awoke to several new symptoms, the most concerning to her of which are changes in the way her face looks, as shown in the image above.

-History and physical exam reveal new onset of diminished gag reflex, an illusion of titling of vision, anhidrosis in the left face, dysphagia, hoarseness, loss of pain and temperature sensation in the left face, ataxia on the left, vertical diplopia, loss of gustation, nystagmus, loss of pain and temperature sensation in the right side of the body, decreased elevation of the palate on the left, nausea and vomiting, and decreased motion of the vocal cord on the left.
+History and physical exam reveal new onset of decreased elevation of the palate on the right, loss of gustation, diminished gag reflex, paresthesias on the right side of the face, dysphagia, nausea and vomiting, lateropulsion to the right, anhidrosis in the right face, loss of pain and temperature sensation in the left side of the body, nystagmus, ataxia on the right, hoarseness, oscillopsia, and decreased motion of the vocal cord on the right.

 Of the following choices, which ONE other finding would you MOST expect to see in this patient?